 Those “pleasers” very often anger, irritate and agitate the very people they’re trying to please with their over-the-top (usually unwanted) helpful or loving behavior.

-And the problem really comes when the “pleaser” can’t take not getting what they want any longer and blows up!
+And the problem really comes when the “pleaser” can’t take not getting what they want any longer because they have an unspoken agreement that the other person isn’t aware of and blows up!

 So, again, the question has to be asked…